Density of Binary Disc Packings: The 9 Compact Packings: Abstract

 \section{Abstract}

 A disc packing in the plane is {\em compact} if its contact graph is a triangulation.
 There are $9$ values of $r$ such that a compact packing by discs of radii $1$ and $r$ exists.
-We prove, for each of these $9$ values, that the maximal density over all the packings by discs of radii $1$ and $r$ is reached for a compact packing (we give it as well as its density).
+For each of these $9$ values, we prove that the maximal density over all the packings by discs of radii $1$ and $r$ is reached for a compact packing.
+We describe such a packing and give its density.